Skip to main content

 For faster processing of I/O bound tasks, such as video encoding, try setting this to a tmpfs (RAM).

-However, if you do this you will need to ensure that enough RAM is available to store the average file size times the number of workers that you are running.
+However, if you do this you will need to ensure that enough RAM is available to store the average file size times the number of workers that you are running across all groups.